panzarino/mlbgame/README.md

 [zip](https://github.com/zachpanz88/mlbgame/archive/master.zip) or [tarball](https://github.com/zachpanz88/mlbgame/archive/master.tar.gz).
 If you do not install with `pip`, you must also install [lxml](http://lxml.de/) for mlbgame to work.

-This repository's version of mlbgame works with Python 2.6, 2.7 and 3.3+

 Updating the Game Database
 --------------------------